At The Rochelle Infants’ School

 On the day that the fate of the Rochelle Infants’ School Building at Arnold Circus on the Boundary Estate will be decided by Tower Hamlets Council, I trace the origins of this modest yet beautiful edifice which tells a unique and important story .

-This is Contributing Artist Lucinda Rogers‘ sketch of the front elevation of the former Nichol St Infants’ School that opened in 1879, known as Rochelle Infants’ School since 1900.
-Yet even those who are familiar with this corner of Shoreditch may not recognise it, because when the surrounding streets were razed in 1895 and the Boundary Estate was constructed around the school as Britain’s first social housing, the orientation of the building changed.
+This is Contributing Artist Lucinda Rogers‘ sketch of the facade of the former Nichol St Infants’ School that opened in 1879, known as Rochelle Infants’ School since 1900.
+Yet even those who are familiar with this corner of Shoreditch may not recognise it, because the surrounding streets were razed and the Boundary Estate was constructed around the school as Britain’s first social housing in 1895.

 Blending so harmoniously with the Estate buildings on either side, few realise that this school carries the history of those who once lived here in the notorious slum known as the Old Nichol, for whom it was built.
 Apart from the bandstand created from the pile of the rubble of their demolished homes, the school is now the only visible evidence of their existence.
 But, unlike the inscrutable mound, through the nature and detail of its design this fascinating building speaks eloquently of life in the Old Nichol.

-Walk down Montclare St and enter the yard beside the old Wash House to see this view of the original frontage, conceived upon an eighteenth century model with two symmetrical wings framing an imposing central entrance beneath a gable in the Queen Anne style, which once faced an open space now divided by low walls into gardens and courtyards.
+Walk down Montclare St and enter the yard beside the old Wash House to see this view of the elegant facade, conceived upon an eighteenth century model with two symmetrical wings framing an imposing central entrance beneath a gable in the Queen Anne style, which today looks out upon an area divided by low walls into gardens and courtyards.
 The central tower contains two separate staircases – gently sloping for child safety – a shallower one for juniors and a steeper one for senior infants, leading to the covered playground on the roof.
-Walk around the block to Club Row and you will see the rear elevation, with its row of eight neo-classical arched windows interspersed by brick pilasters, by which the building is most commonly recognised today.
+Walk around the block to Club Row and you will see the other elevation, with its row of eight neo-classical arched windows interspersed by brick pilasters, by which the building is most commonly recognised today.

 Nichol St Infants’ School was designed by the progressive school architect Edward Robert Robson, who had worked with George Gilbert Scott and knew Dante Gabriel Rossetti personally.
 In the East End, he was also responsible for the People’s Palace in Mile End and the Jews’ Free School in Spitalfields.
 Nichol St Infants’ School was constructed as a gesture of idealism to raise the aspirations of the residents of the Old Nichol.
 In his pioneering and definitive work of 1874, “School Architecture,” Robson wrote, “If popular education be worth its great price, its homes deserve something better than a passing thought.
 Schoolhouses are henceforth to take rank as public buildings, and should be planned and built in a manner befitting their new dignity.”